mcnuttandrew/vis24-utah-satellite/src/index.md

 If you are interested in attending, **please fill out this [form](https://forms.gle/Mb1hSye7jD4diFTo6)**.
 This will help us to gauge interest and to plan accordingly.

+**Note**: A variety of elements of this event are still being worked out, so please check back for updates.

 ## Schedule

 TBD